BU-IE-582/fall-23-burakcetiner3/index.md

 ### Homework 1

-I have uploaded three differetn files for the Homework 1 respectively:
+I have uploaded three different files for the Homework 1 respectively:

 1) [Html file](IE-582.html).